Cajun Field: History

-In planning since at least 1967 (when a rendition was featured on the football media guide), it was built in 1970 as a replacement for McNaspy Stadium, opening on September 25, 1971 with a shutout of Santa Clara University.
+In planning since at least 1967 (when a rendition was featured on the football media guide), it was built in 1970 as a replacement for McNaspy Stadium, opening on September 25, 1971, with a shutout of Santa Clara University.
 The stadium consists of a bowl with seating on the sidelines, with a second deck on the west sideline.
 In one of the biggest games at the stadium, on September 14, 1996, 38,783 spectators saw the Cajuns upset 25th-ranked Texas A&M, 29–22, the first victory for the Cajuns over a ranked opponent.
 The largest crowd at The Swamp As of 2013 was 41,357 fans on September 5, 2009, when the Cajuns beat Southern University 42–19 at the 9th annual Herbert Heymann Football Classic.

 The stadium won the Sun Belt Conference Attendance Championship in 2004, 2008, and 2011.

 Because of Hurricane Katrina, the 2005 New Orleans Bowl was played here instead of in New Orleans, with Southern Miss defeating Arkansas State, 31–19.
 Also the Tulane Green Wave football team used it for a home game in 2005 after being displaced by the hurricane.

 In addition, Cajun Field hosted the final pre-season game of the New Orleans Breakers of the United States Football League on February 18, 1984, a 20–0 victory over the Memphis Showboats.

 Facility upgrades

 Updated seating

-In 1992, Cajun Field saw the attendance rise from 26,000 to 31,000 due to an upgrade to the ends of the stadium seating.
+In 1992, Cajun Field saw the capacity rise from 26,000 to 31,000 due to an upgrade to the ends of the stadium seating.